CIRCUS FOR HIRE IN SCHOOLS

 Happy’s sent us promotional material, tickets and a CD with every bit if information you could possibly need (including insurance, certificates, selling techniques, planning etc) The CD also had suggestions for incorporating the circus into the curriculum, so I sent the PTFA teacher rep details of circus related work for KS1 and KS2.
 This contained everything from clown pictures to colour in, to poems, designing clown carts and the history of the circus.

-In order to raise awareness of the circus, I walked around the playground wearing a clown wig and a sandwich board advertising the circus and selling tickets. we sold tickets for a flat rate of £7.50 each (regardless of whether for a child or adult) or £25 for four (under twos sitting on parents laps were free) I put up posters all over Winchester as we could not expect to sell 600 tickets purely to families with in out school and I also emailed other local primary schools.
+To raise awareness of the circus, I walked around the playground wearing a clown wig and a sandwich board advertising the circus and selling tickets. we sold tickets for a flat rate of £7.50 each (regardless of whether for a child or adult) or £25 for four (under twos sitting on parents laps were free) I put up posters all over Winchester as we could not expect to sell 600 tickets purely to families with in out school and I also emailed other local primary schools.

 We made a Kitchener-style poster on an A frame at the school entrance saying “13 days to go – have you bought your ticket yet?” and the number of days reduced each day.
 This acted as a great reminder to the parents and we shall definitely use this again in the future.